emnify/product-docs/docs/glossary.md

 ## User account

-An account associated with a specific person and used to log in to one or more [workspaces](#workspace).
+An account associated with a specific person and used to log in to one or more [Workspaces](#workspace).
-User accounts can be assigned a role (for example, **Administrator**) per workspace.
+User accounts can be assigned a role (for example, **Administrator**) per Workspace.

 :::info
-A user can have different roles in different workspaces.
+A user can have different roles in different Workspaces.
 For more information, see [Roles and permissions](/portal/roles).
 :::